philippauli/2020-ws_dopp/slides.md

 ## 8. Key Points

 * Provides and promotes flexibility, transparency and adequate decision-making
-* Sets a clear purpose, to be fulfilled by self-organizing teams and the distribution of responsibiity and authority
+* Sets a clear purpose, to be fulfilled by self-organizing teams and the distribution of responsibility and authority
-* To be successful: needs full support of all prticipants
+* To be successful: needs full support of all participants

 ---